WhatsApp

 Colorectal Cancer Singapore

 Colorectal cancer is the most common cancer in Singapore for both males and females combined.
 Early detection requires regular screening as well as prompt medical consultation should symptoms occur.
+Also known as bowel cancer or colon cancer, this type of cancer occurs when cells in the colon or rectum grow abnormally and uncontrollably, developing into tumours.

 Symptoms of colorectal cancer can be variable and non-specific, but most commonly include: